braydenreimann/LitClub/docs/api-specifications/api-architecture.md

 **REPR (Request–Endpoint–Response)**
 - Treats each operation as a **single endpoint class** with its own Request DTO and Response DTO.
 - Pros: strong **single-responsibility**, better **testability**, natural **vertical slicing** by feature.
-- Cons: can feel **boilerplate‑y** without conventions; requires good folder/org patterns.
+- Cons: can feel **boilerplate-y** without conventions; requires good folder/org patterns.

 For LitClub, we use **REST for the external interface** and **REPR for internal organization**.